 Spectral clustering is clustering technique based on the spectral analysis of a similarity matrix derived from a given data set.
-The main goal of spectral clustering or any clustering algorithm is to implement a procedure that groups objects in a data set to other objects with similar behavior and have them in different groups from objects that are dissimilar.
-For this project, we will start with the MNIST Handwritten digits database in order to implement a clustering algorithm that will cluster together same digits and be in a different cluster from different digits.
-After obtaining various results we will then extend this and apply the spectral clustering algorithm to the Yale face database.
-Spectral clustering implements a clustering algorithm such as k-means clustering on a reduced dimension which allows the formation of tight clusters.
-Thus given some data point $X_i \in \mathbb{R}^d$, spectral clustering performs a clustering in \mathbb{R}^p where $p \ll d$.
+The main goal of spectral clustering or any clustering algorithm is to implement a procedure that groups objects in a data set to other objects with ones that have a similar behavior.
+For this project, we would like to use the MNIST Handwritten digits database in order to implement a clustering algorithm that will cluster together same digits and be in a different cluster from different digits.
+Spectral clustering implements a clustering algorithm such a k-means clustering on a reduced dimension which allows the formation of tight clusters.
+Thus given some data point $X_i \in \mathbb{R}^d$, spectral clustering performs a clustering in \mathbb{R}^k where $k \ll d$.
 The advantage of spectral clustering is the simplicity of the algorithm to implement where only the use of standard linear algebra methods are needed in order to solve the problem efficiently.
 It also has many application areas such as machine learning, exploratory data analysis, computer vision and speech processing.